Joy Johnson (Chair)

 The EDI executive subcommittee is committing to deliver on the following equity, diversity and inclusion priorities during the 20-21 academic year:

-- Engage in a self-assessment/data-gathering on diversity and inclusion
+1. Engage in a self-assessment/data-gathering on diversity and inclusion by:

-- Develop more robust and equitable recruitment, retention and progression
+2. Develop more robust and equitable recruitment, retention and progression for faculty and staff by:

-- Increase capacity and awareness of EDI opportunities
+3. Increase capacity and awareness of EDI educational opportunities by:

 To facilitate change, we commit to a continuous process of reflection as we learn from one another and work to create more inclusive systems, processes, and culture.
 We have created a structure consisting of an executive sub-committee and an administrative group who will work together to lead this process.
 An advisory council has also been created to guide and strengthen our commitment.